-(B) Food or color additives, colored overwraps, or lights maymust not be used to misrepresent the true appearance, color, or quality of a food.
+Food or color additives, colored overwraps, or lights maymust not be used to misrepresent the true appearance, color, or quality of FOOD.a food.

+3-602 Labeling

-3-602 3-602 Labeling 602.11 FOOD Labeling 3-602.1 Food Labels
+3-602.11 FOOD Labeling 1 Food Labels

-- (A) Food packaged in a food establishment, for off PREMISE consumption within Clark County, shall for retail sale must be labeled in English, and as specified in LAW, including NAC 446.187 Labeling, 21 CFR 101 Food Labeling, and 9 CFR 317 Labeling, Marking Devices and Containers.
-A guidance document is provided in Appendix E. - (A) Packages of FOOD, prepared within Clark County including processed FOOD, dietary supplements, and packages of FOOD re-PACKAGED from bulk that are for sale in a FOOD ESTABLISHMENT, for off-PREMISE consumption, shall have a label reviewed and APPROVED by the HEALTH AUTHORITY or AGENCY OF JURISDICTION...
-Any fees required shall be paid in full before any label may be used or the PACKAGED FOOD may be sold! - (B) Label information shallmust include, in English: - (1) The common name of the food, or absent a common name, an adequately descriptive identity statement. - (2) A list of ingredients, If made from two or more ingredients, a list of ingredients and sub-ingredients in descending order of predominance by weight, including a listingdeclaration of artificial color, flavorcolors, artificial flavors, and/or chemical preservative if present-preservatives, if contained in the food,
+- Food packaged in a food establishment, for off PREMISE consumption within Clark County, shall for retail sale must be labeled in English, and as specified in LAW, including NAC 446.187 Labeling, 21 CFR 101 Food Labeling, and 9 CFR 317 Labeling, Marking Devices, and Containers.
+A guidance document is provided in Appendix E. - (A) Packages of FOOD, prepared within Clark County including processed FOOD, dietary supplements, and packages of FOOD re-PACKAGED from bulk that are for sale in a FOOD ESTABLISHMENT, for off-PREMISE consumption, shall have a label reviewed and APPROVED by the HEALTH AUTHORITY or AGENCY OF JURISDICTION..
+Any fees required shall be paid in full before any label may be used or the PACKAGED FOOD may be sold.

-- (3) An accurate declaration of thenet quantity of the contents. - (4) The name and of the food establishment and address for the place of business specifying whereof the product was manufactured, PACKAGEDmanufacturer, packer, or distributed distributor, - (5) The name of the food source for each major food allergen contained in the food unless the food source is already part of the common or usual name of the respective ingredients. - (6) Except as exempted in the Federal Food, Drug and Cosmetic Act 403 (Q) (3) (5), Nutrition labeling as specified in 21 CFR 101 Food Labeling and 9 CFR 317 Subpart B Nutrition Labeling, PACKAGED FOOD-sold for off PREMISE consumption in Clark County, Nevada, shall be exempt from nutritional labeling unless exempted in the Federal Food, Drug, and Cosmetic Act § 403(q)(3)-(5), and - (1) READY TO EAT, PHF (TCS) prepared and PACKAGED for off PREMISE consumption shall be labeled with a "use by" date as required in Paragraph 3-501.17 or Paragraph 3-502.12 of this Chapter. - (7) If canthaxanthin or astaxanthin is used as a color additive, with for any salmonid fish, its presenceshall be declared in an ingredient label that discloses the use of canthaxanthin or astaxanthin must be present on any bulk containers or retail packages.
-If the fish is not in a package or container, the list of ingredients on both bulk and retail container labels, and by may be disclosed by other written advisories on a means, such as a placard or counter card-or on the menu. - (C) Bulk food that is available for consumer self-dispensing shallmust be prominently labeled, in English, with the following information in plain view of the consumer: - (1) The manufacturer's manufacturer's or processor's processor's label that was provided with the food, or - (2) A poster, card, sign, or other method of notification that includes the information specified in Paragraph (C) (under Subparagraphs (B)(1), (2), and (56) of this section. - (D) Bulk unPACKAGED FOOD including but not limited to unpackaged foods such as bakery products and unpackaged FOOD foods that are portioned to consumer specification, need not be labeled if: - (1) A health-nutrition, nutrient content, or other claim is not made-, and (2) There is no state or local LAWs requiring labeling. - (2) Not otherwise required by law, and - (2)(3) The bulk food is manufactured or prepared on the premises of the food establishment, or at another food establishment or a food processing ESTABLISHMENTplant that is owned by the same person, which and is regulated by the HEALTH AUTHORITY or food regulatory agency of jurisdiction.
+(A)(B) Label information shallmust include, in English: - The common name of the food, or absent a common name, an adequately descriptive identity statement, - (2) A list of ingredients, If made from two or more ingredients, a list of ingredients and sub-ingredients in descending order of predominance by weight, including a listing declaration of artificial color, flavor colors, artificial flavors, and for chemical preservative if present-preservatives, if contained in the food, - (3) An accurate declaration of the quantity of the contents. - (4) The name and of the food establishment and address for the place of business specifying whereof the product was manufactured, PACKAGED manufacturer, packer, or distributed.distributor, - The name of the food source for each major food allergen contained in the food unless the food source is already part of the common or usual name of the respective ingredient. - (6) Except as exempted in the Federal Food, Drug and Cosmetic Act 403 (Q) (3)-(5),

+Nutrition labeling as specified in 21 CFR 101 Food Labeling and 9 CFR 317 Subpart B

+Nutrition Labeling, PACKAGED FOOD sold for off PREMISE consumption in Clark County,

+Nevada, shall be exempt from nutritional labeling. unless exempted in the Federal

+Food, Drug, and Cosmetic Act § 403(q)(3)-(5), and - (1) READY-TO-EAT, PHF (TCS) prepared and PACKAGED for off-PREMISE consumption shall be labeled with a "use by" date as required in Paragraph 3-501.17 or Paragraph 3.502.12 of this Chapter. - (7) If canthaxanthin or astaxanthin is used as a color additive, with for any salmonid fish, its presence shall be declared in an ingredient label that discloses the use of canthaxanthin or astaxanthin must be present on any bulk containers or retail packages.
+If the fish is not in a package or container, the list of ingredients on both bulk and retail container labels, and by may be disclosed by other written advisories on a means, such as a placard or counter card or on the menu. - (B)(C) Bulk food that is available for consumer self-dispensing shallmust be prominently labeled, in English, with the following information in plain view of the consumer: - (1) The manufacturer's manufacturer's or processor's processor's label that was provided with the food, or - (2) A-poster, card, sign, or other method of notification that includes the information specified in Paragraph (C) (under Subparagraphs (B)(1), (2), and (56) of this section.

+(C)(D) Bulk unpackaged food including but not limited to, unpackaged foods such as bakery products and unpackaged foods that are portioned to consumer specification, need not be labeled if: